 methylene chloride: A hazardous emission that occurs during the production of polyurethane, such as the kind used in conventional foam mattresses.
 Associated with everything from carbon monoxide poisoning to cancers of the liver, pancreas, and lungs.

-methylchloroisothiazolinone: A widely used preservative found in shampoo.
+methylchloroisothiazolinone/methylisothiazolinone: A widely used preservative found in shampoo, dish soaps, and other cleaning products and cosmetics.
 Up to three percent of the population may be allergic to this chemical, and may experience eczema-like rashes, which can last for weeks even after exposure has ceased.
+In 2014, studies confirmed that baby wipes with this chemical cause itchy rashes sometimes mistaken for eczema.
+Also a A suspected neurotoxin.
 Skin Deep score: 6; EWG score: D

 nanoparticle: A solid particle between 1 and 100 nanometers (billionths of a meter).
 Nanoparticles of zinc oxide and titanium dioxide are often used in sunscreen to prevent an unsightly white sheen on the skin.
 Unfortunately, evidence links nanoparticles to the creation of free radicals.